rmottola/Arctic-Fox/README.md

 Arctic Fox started as a forked and rebranded Pale Moon 27.9.4 and retains its _classic_ interface.
 Many fixes and enhancements have been imported from Firefox and TenFourFox.

 Arctic Fox aims to be a desktop oriented browser with phone support removed, or no longer updated in the tree.
-Android has been aaxed, iOS is lingering.
+Android has been axed, iOS is lingering.

 The goal is to implement specific security updates and bug fixes to keep this browser as up to date as possible for aging systems.
-Examples would be Mac OSX 10.6-10.8, PowerPC's running Linux, Windows XP, etc.
+Examples would be Mac OSX 10.6-10.11, PowerPC's running Linux, Windows XP, etc.

 Arctic Fox will build for Mac OS X 10.6 and up, Windows XP, i386/x86_64/PowerPC-BE, MIPS-el, ARM  on Linux, and more than likely any other Unix/BSD varient.
 Ideally, we'd like to get it working on PowerPC 10.5 as well.